 syslog submits a message to the Syslog facility.
-It does this by writing to the Unix domain socket /dev/log.
+It does this by

-syslog submits the message with the facility and priority indicated by facility_priority.
-The macro LOG_MAKEPRI generates a facility/priority from a facility and a priority, as in the following example:
+facility/priority from a facility and a priority, as in the following

 LOG_MAKEPRI(LOG_USER, LOG_WARNING)